StratusLab/documentation/users-tutorial/src/main/markdown/02-prerequisites.md

 ![Marketplace Screenshot](images/registration-screenshot.png)

-For user authentication, either a username/password pair or an [IGTF][igtf] accredited digital certificate.
+For user authentication, either a username/password pair or an [IGTF][igtf] accredited digital certificate can be used.
 For the purposes of this tutorial the username/password is easier.
 You can ignore the optional X500 field needed when using a digital certificate.

 Fill in the form, agree to the terms and conditions, and then client the "create" button.
 Although not mandatory, it is useful to provide